armandasalmd/motherload/README.md

 ```

 # Installation
-All libraries are linked throw relative pathing.
+All libraries are linked through relative pathing.
 Therefore, you don't need to install anything.
 * Make sure you have Windows SDK installed
 * Clone it
 * Ctrl + F5 (run)